Rex Briggs: Social Media ROI

 In 2007, Briggs advanced research in social media marketing with MySpace, Adidas, and Electronic Arts.
 He and his team at Marketing Evolution documented what he termed "The Momentum Effect" which is the influence of friend to friend sharing of marketer's messages in social networks.
 His work in this area was cited in books including Emmanuel Rosen's The Anatomy of Buzz Revisited (ISBN 0385526326), and Groundswell (ISBN 1422125009), by Charlene Li and Josh Bernoff (pg 8), and The Chaos Scenario (ISBN 0984065105) by Bob Garfield.

 In 2011, Briggs announced that social media effects can be predicted, and accountable like other media.

 Marketing Technology

 Briggs has published on the topic of marketing technology and automation starting in 2000 in a paper that won an Excellence in International Research from ESOMAR.
-In 2011 he articulated how software to optimize budget planning forms a collective brain, and could be extending to the application of technology to proactively distribute marketing best practices in the marketing process.
+In 2011 he articulated how software to optimize budget planning forms a collective brain, and could be extended to the application of technology to proactively distribute marketing best practices in the marketing process.

 Briggs argues that SIRFs (Spend to Impact Response Functions) will be the "Face of Marketing" and the integration into software will be "transformative."